-If we do not meet the applicable volume threshold during the initial term or the first or second exclusive renewal terms, we can renew for a single additional three (3) year term, but only on a non-exclusive basis.
+If we do not meet the applicable volume threshold during the initial term or the first or second exclusive renewal terms, we can renew for a single additional 3 year term, but only on a non-exclusive basis, which we have done pursuant to Amendment No. 3 to the Second Amended Reseller Agreement, as described below.
 We have the right to terminate the agreement for convenience on six (6) months' prior written notice, and each party has the right to terminate the agreement in the event there is a material, uncured breach, insolvency, force majeure event or ineligibility for federal healthcare programming by the other party.

-On September 20, 2016, we further amended the First Amended Reseller Agreement, or the Second Amended Reseller Agreement, to permit us to use vendors other than NantOmics to provide any or all of the services and clarifies we are responsible for order fulfillment and branding.
+On September 20, 2016, we further amended the First Amended Reseller Agreement (the "Second Amended Reseller Agreement") to permit us to use vendors other than NantOmics to provide any or all of the services and clarifies we are responsible for order fulfillment and branding.

-The Company agreed to pay NantOmics noncancelable annual minimum fees of \$2 million per year for each of the calendar years from 2016 through 2020 and, subject to the Company exercising at least one of its renewal options described above, the Company is required to pay annual minimum fees to NantOmics of at least

-\$25 million per year for each of the calendar years from 2021 through 2023 and \$50 million per year for each of the calendar years from 2024 through 2029.
+We agreed to pay NantOmics noncancelable annual minimum fees of \$2 million per year for each of the calendar years from 2016 through 2020 and, subject to us exercising at least one of our renewal options described above, we are required to pay annual minimum fees to NantOmics of at least \$25 million per year for each of the calendar years from 2021 through 2023 and \$50 million per year for each of the calendar years from 2024 through 2029, subject to Amendment No. 3 to the Second Amended Reseller Agreement, as described below.
+These annual minimum fees are no longer applicable with the execution of Amendment No. 3 to the Second Amended Reseller Agreement.

-On December 18, 2017, we and NantOmics executed Amendment No.1 to the Second Amended Reseller Agreement to allow fee adjustments with respect to services completed by NantOmics between the amendment effective date of October 1, 2017 to June 30, 2018.
+On December 18, 2017, we and NantOmics executed Amendment No. 1 to the Second Amended Reseller Agreement to allow fee adjustments with respect to services completed by NantOmics between the amendment effective date of October 1, 2017 to June 30, 2018.

-On April 23, 2019, we and NantOmics executed Amendment No.2 to the Second Amended Reseller Agreement to allow for a fixed fee with respect to services completed by NantOmics between the amendment effective date of April 1, 2019 and December 31, 2020.
+On April 23, 2019, we and NantOmics executed Amendment No. 2 to the Second Amended Reseller Agreement to allow for a fixed fee with respect to services completed by NantOmics between the amendment effective date of April 1, 2019 and December 31, 2020.